imcity-dev/docs-im-city/pages/2023-approach.md

 &nbsp;
 &nbsp;

-**I want to thank you for your support and patience** and I am looking forward to working with you in the future and I hope that you will continue to support the IM.CITY - CityOS project.
+**I want to thank you for your support and patience**, and I am looking forward to working with you in the future and I hope that you will continue to support the IM.CITY - CityOS project.
 I am excited to see what the future holds for the Digital City Spaces and I hope you are too.

 _Clement Nicolaescu_,